 Tandoori chicken is typically a fiery red color from the paprika and chili spices used in the marinade.
 I decided to go easier on the chili and heavier on the turmeric for a milder version.
 I love spicy food but after trying this version at an Indian restaurant, I changed my ways.

 When marinating the chicken, cut slits in the meat to allow the marinade to penetrate all the way.
 I kept the skin on my chicken but if you want to go the healthier more traditional way, remove before marinating.

 Tandoor ovens have high heat, so to replicate the same heat source, a grill or broiler is the best option.
-Whenever chicken or red meat are cooked bone-in, the meat takes much longer to cook.
-To make sure the chicken doesn’t get burned, cook them in the cooler side of the grill.
-Cover and cook for about 30 minutes or until juices run clear.
+Cover and cook the chicken for about 30 minutes or until juices run clear.
 It is important to leave the chicken be rather than constantly flip it during the 30 minutes.
 This allows the heat to stay trapped inside the grill and helps produce the juiciest meat.

 I enjoyed this dish with a side of saffron rice and braised cauliflower with tomatoes and spinach.
 The grilled tandoori chicken was well seasoned, moist and had just the right amount of spice.
 If you want to go an extra step, serve with raita or mango chutney.
 De-licious!

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.